Nando-C/UnQ-FE/README.md

 - Venue / Shop

-  Used by the venue's/shop's staff to create and edit the place profile, i.e contact details, modify the menu, create table/POS QR-codes (and in the next version, get some sales analisis).
+  Used by the venue's/shop's staff to create and edit the place profile, i.e contact details, modify the menu, create table/POS QR-codes (and in the next version, get some sales analysis).

   <img src="public/UnQ-Venue.png" alt="UnQ-venue">